mwaeckerlin/nginx/README.md

 # NGINX Webserver Docker Image

 [mwaeckerlin/nginx] is a simple nginx webserver in less than 6MB.
-High secure: No shell, no backdoor, just nginx.
+High secure: No shell means less risks for backdoors, just nginx running as unpriviledged user.

 If you need PHP, use [mwaeckerlin/php-fpm].